-On August 20, 2005, the board of directors approved change in control agreements with Mr. Ruelle, Mr. Sterbenz and Mr. Irick, which were executed on January 16, 2006.
-The board of directors did not authorize change in control agreements for Mr. Haines or Mr. Moore.
+On August 20, 2005, the board of directors approved change in control agreements for all of the named executive officers except for Mr. Haines and Mr. Moore, which were executed in January of 2006.

 Under the change in control agreements, an officer is eligible to receive the following benefits if, within three years after a change in control, we terminate the officer's employment without "Cause" or the officer terminates his or her employment for "Good Reason":